Skip to content

 Example of Baron Future Ice Accumulation model, focusing on freezing rain potential.

 The timing and depth of the cold air is key to determining how much freezing rain or sleet is able to accumulate on roads.
-Thankfully, this was accounted for in the Baron model that projected ice accumulation (freezing rain) accurately.
+Thankfully, this was accounted for in the Baron model that accurately projected ice accumulation (freezing rain).

 Multiple severe weather outbreaks hit the Mid-South and Deep South over the winter season.
-A persistent warmer-than-average weather pattern led to some unusually strong tornadoes, including one that hit Selma, AL on January 12 that claimed nine lives.
+A persistent warmer-than-average weather pattern led to some powerful tornadoes, including one that hit Selma, AL on January 12 that claimed nine lives.

-A Baron Critical Weather Institute captured the tornado moments before tragically hitting the city.
+A Baron from Alabama Power, Critical Weather Institute captured the tornado moments before tragically hitting the city.

 According to preliminary data from the National Weather Service, there have been 313 reports of tornadoes this winter across the U.S. This is more than three times the 30-year average for the same period, and 70 of the tornado reports occurred on January 12.